 Note: This article was heavily edited on 02/22/16 to cover six years worth of development and changes in the product.

-Though it takes some getting used to, Ableton Live's clever workflow and integrated time, pitch, and tempo manipulation makes it a powerful recording and editing tool.
+Though it takes some getting used to, Ableton Live's clever workflow and integrated audio time, pitch, and tempo manipulation makes it a powerful recording and editing tool.
 The scalable interface, though perhaps a little long in the tooth appearance-wide, remains refreshingly simple and straightforward.
 The suite version comes with thousands of samples, and a plethora of virtual instruments and FX.
 But the heart of the program is its flexible clip launcher which allows DJs and electronic dance mavens to queue up and play material as they see fit.
 They don't call it Live for nothing.
 On the negative side, the program doesn't export projects (only tracks) as MIDI files or anything else, and there's no support for VST3 plugins.
 The mixing section is also a bit primitive and the company has spent much of the last few years on its Push software.
 Still, if you don't see a feature you're used to, read the docs or visit a forum.
 Odds are there's a better, quicker way to do what you want to do in Ableton.
 It really is the quickest way to get your ideas down in a palatable form.

 - Great workflow and ease of use once you're up to speed